Introduction to HPC Module system

 R

-You can obtain R in your environment by loading the R module i.e.:
+You can obtain R in your environment by loading the R module for the version you want, i.e.:

-To check available libraries and packages inside R, use the following command:
+To check available libraries and packages within R, use the following command:

 install.packages("package-name")